yevgetman/django-finance/README.md

 ```
 POST /api/chat/
 ```
 Dedicated endpoint for follow-up conversations and questions related to previous analysis or recommendations.
+Supports both authenticated and anonymous users.

 **Parameters:**
 - `message`: The chat message or question (required)
 - `conversation_id`: UUID of the conversation to continue (optional)

+**Authentication Options:**
+- **Anonymous users**: Only Authorization header required (conversations not linked to user accounts)
+- **Authenticated users**: Both Authorization and Authentication headers required (conversations linked to user accounts)

 Example request:
 ```json